Lock step (dance move)

 The term "lock step" or simply "lock" may be applied either to a single "locking" step or to a whole step pattern, e.g., of three steps, such as "step diagonally forward, lock behind, step diagonally forward".
 The footwork varies depending on the actual dance figure.

-Lock steps are popular in the quickstep.
+Lock steps are common in the quickstep.

+Among the basic figures of Argentine tango there is a similar "la cruzada" ("crossing) position of the legs.

 Ballroom dance figures

 There are several dance figures with names involving the words "lock" or "lock step", as well as several figures that use the lock as part of the pattern.